glouppe/talk-kva-2025/talk.md

 background-image: url(figures/x.png)
 background-size: cover

-.bold.larger[... can we recover <br> all plausible images $x$?]
+.bold.larger[... can we recover <br> all plausible states $x$?]

 ???

 Our goal today is then quite simple: given the noisy observation $y$, can we recover all plausible physical states $x$ that could have caused this observation?

-For instance, if $y$ is a sparse and resolution-limited satellite image of the atmosphere, can we recover a high-resolution estimate of the full 3d dynamics of the atmosphere which is consistent with this observation?
+For instance, if $y$ is a sparse and resolution-limited satellite image of the atmosphere, can we recover a high-resolution estimate of the full 3d volume that is consistent with this observation?

 ---